Eomm/blog-posts/posts/03-to-production.md

 + explore the project structure: is it maintainable?
 + protect the `/api` endpoints
-+ migrate from statefull session to a stateless JWT
++ migrate from stateful session to a stateless JWT
 + manage the Discord refresh token